 It was the decade that saw the assassination of Martin Luther King and J. F Kennedy as well as the Vietnam war.
 Such divisive events were important in defining a youth counterculture in the UK and US, with 60s fashion evolving as a statement of rebellion and belonging outside of traditional society.

 Let Relco London take you on a whistle stop tour of the prominent UK fashion trends of the swinging sixties, to help inspire your own mod, skinhead or Ska look.

 60s Fashion Trends for Men

 The key to perfecting the mod look is to keep the clothing fitted to the body.
 For formal occasions, choose a slim-fitting tonic suit, with narrow trousers and thin lapels.
 For less formal occasions, pick a patterned Oxford shirt and tweed or dogtooth trousers.
-Over the top, choose a dove tail parka to protect your tailored look.
+Over the top, choose a dovetail parka to protect your tailored 60s look.

-The mod hairstyle is vital to finish off the sixties look.
-Long around the back and sides coupled with choppy layers on top.
-Think Liam Gallagher and a more modern reference and you won’t go far wrong.
+The mod hairstyle is vital to finish off any 60s fashion statement.
+Long around the back and sides coupled with choppy layers on top; think Liam Gallagher and a more modern reference and you won’t go far wrong.

 60s Fashion Trends for Women

 London’s Mod scene had a big impact on women's fashion during the latter half of the 60s.
 The 50s box dresses began to be replaced with sharper, closer fitting skirts and dresses, defining the waistline.